Human mitochondrial genetics: Mitochondrial DNA polymerase

-The Mitochondrial DNA Polymerase (Pol gamma, encoded by the POLG gene) is used in the copying of mtDNA during replication.
+The Mitochondrial DNA Polymerase (Pol gamma, encoded by the POLG gene) copies mtDNA during replication, in a coordinated process with other proteins, as the single-stranded DNA binding protein (SSB).
 Because the two (heavy and light) strands on the circular mtDNA molecule have different origins of replication, it replicates in a D-loop mode.
 One strand begins to replicate first, displacing the other strand.
 This continues until replication reaches the origin of replication on the other strand, at which point the other strand begins replicating in the opposite direction.
 This results in two new mtDNA molecules.
 Each mitochondrion has several copies of the mtDNA molecule and the number of mtDNA molecules is a limiting factor in mitochondrial fission.
 After the mitochondrion has enough mtDNA, membrane area, and membrane proteins, it can undergo fission (very similar to that which bacteria use) to become two mitochondria.
 Evidence suggests that mitochondria can also undergo fusion and exchange (in a form of crossover) genetic material among each other.
 Mitochondria sometimes form large matrices in which fusion, fission, and protein exchanges are constantly occurring. mtDNA shared among mitochondria (despite the fact that they can undergo fusion).